DefiMan1729/IOT_LLM/README.md

-# LLM running locally on Raspberry Pi 5 access IoT sensor Data
+# LLM running locally on Raspberry Pi 5 with access to IoT sensor Data

 ## Overview